 13.2 The right of the contractual parties to an extraordinary termination of the contract for important reasons remains unaffected.

 13.3 After the termination, the LZH will hand over all research and development results, which have been achieved up until the termination taking effect, to the client within a period of four weeks.
 The client is obliged to pay all costs due to the LZH up until the coming into effect of the termination.
 Personnel costs are to be compensated as expenditure of time.
 In the case that the termination is based on a fault by one of the contractual parties, damage claims remain unaffected.

 14. Final clauses

-14.1 Any deviations from these Terms and Conditions require the written form.
-This also applies to changes to the provision for the written form.
+14.1 Any deviations from these Terms and Conditions require the text form.
+This also applies to changes to the provision for the text form.

 14.2 The place of execution and the exclusive place of jurisdiction for all disputes between the contractual parties resulting from the contractual relationship is Hanover, should the client be a general merchant, a corporate body in accordance with public law or a public law special property.

 14.3 The privity of contract between the LZH and the client is exclusively subject to the law of the Federal Republic of Germany, whilst excluding international civil law reference provisions and the Vienna UN convention on contracts for the international sale of goods (CISG).

 14.4 Should individual stipulations of these Terms and Conditions be or become invalid, the validity of the remaining stipulations will not be affected.

 Download the General Terms and Conditions for the Laser Zentrum Hannover e.V.
 (LZH) as PDF-file here.